Supported by the Fiordland Wapiti Foundation (FWF) and Paradise Valley Springs.

 Thank you to the FWF for their support and Paradise Valley Springs for connecting our organisations with local hunters and development of the reporting cards.

-To log your own kea sightings, South Island wide, please visit our Sightings page.
+To log your own kea sightings, South Island-wide, please visit the Kea Database.

 2016 Results